 - Break down the steps: If you’re explaining how to do something, take the time to break it down into smaller steps for your audience.
 This makes it easier for them to follow and more likely that your content gets featured.

 - Optimize your SEO: It doesn’t matter how great your content is.
-If you aren’t paying attention to the SEO, hardly anyone will see it.
+If you aren’t paying attention to SEO, hardly anyone will see it.
 So research keywords and learn what words people are using to search for this topic.

 - Write for the web: Google answer boxes don’t typically display a huge block of text that people have to read through.
 Instead, they’re more skimmable.
 So keep your content easy to read.
 Use short sentences and lists when possible.